j-sieben/UTL_FTP/README.md

 ## Supported commands

 Basically, `UTL_FTP` is easy to extend beyond the functionality implemented now.
-Here's a list of the method `UTL_FTP` provides:
+Here's a list of methods `UTL_FTP` provides:

 - get (overloaded for file to file, file to blob or file to clob)
 - put (overloaded for file to file, blob to file or clob to file)